-© Copyright 2021 HP Development Company, L.P.
+$\ensuremath{\mathbb{C}}$ Copyright 2022 HP Development Company, L.P.

 Chrome, Chrome OS, Chromebook, Google, and Google Drive are trademarks of Google LLC.
+The microSD logo and microSD are trademarks of SD-3C LLC.
 Windows is either a registered trademark or trademark of Microsoft Corporation in the United States and/or countries.
-USB Type-C® and USB-C® are registered trademarks of USB Implementers Forum.
-DisplayPortTM and the DisplayPortTM logo are trademarks owned by the Video Electronics Standards Association (VESA®) in the United States and other countries.
+USB Type-C[®] and USB-C[®] are registered trademarks of USB Implementers Forum.

-First Edition: June 2021
+First Edition: May 2022

-Document Part Number: M73763-001
+Document Part Number: N17302-001